haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 </center>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Logging in itself is also a baby SQL injection challenge - `admin' OR 1=1-- t` - will do the job bypassing the authentication.
+Logging into the challenge was an entry obstacle itself.
+It was a simple SQL Injection - `admin' OR 1=1-- t` - did the job, bypassing the authentication.

-## Fast XSS methodology:
+## Brief XSS methodology:

 First, we want to find out if and where our input is reflected on the attacked page(this is so-called `injection context`), then we have to check what transformations are being made to our payload by the application, giving us the information how CSS/HTML/JavaScript sensitive characters are treated and what possibilities to inject malicious code are left unsecured.
 To do this in one request let's use the XSS probe:
 `aaaaaa'">xsshere`